-- 1. Select File > Revert.

-- In the warning message, click Revert.

-If you have recorded or created new audio files since the last version was saved, you are prompted to delete or keep the files.
+- 1. Select File > Revert. - In the warning message, click Revert.If you have recorded or created new audio files since the last version was saved, you are

 Self-Contained Projects

 To share your work or to transfer it to another computer, your project must be self-contained.